 Renaissance ROM & the Michael Lee-Chin Crystal

 Thirty years after opening, the Terrace Galleries were demolished to make way for the Michael Lee-Chin Crystal, part of the Renaissance ROM project.
 Completed in 2007, the ROM celebrated the opening of the Michael Lee-Chin Crystal.
-The self-supporting prismatic structures are comprised of five interlocking steel frames clad in glass and strips of brushed aluminum.
+The self-supporting prismatic structures comprise five interlocking steel frames clad in glass and strips of brushed aluminum.
 Designed by Daniel Libeskind, the stunning Crystal and its seven galleries overlook Bloor St W. The historic 1914 and 1933 facades are revealed in the interior.
 Mr Lee-Chin’s lead donation of $30 million launched the $270 million renewal plan.

 The museum’s heritage Weston Entrance, accessed from Queen’s Park, reopened in 2017 after undergoing a revitalization.
 Hariri and Pontarini Architects redesigned and reconstructed the space to complement the contemporary style of the Michael Lee-Chin Crystal.
-The entrance features clear views of the spectacular Rotunda through to the Samuel Hall – Currelly Gallery.
+The entrance features clear views of the spectacular Rotunda through the Samuel Hall – Currelly Gallery.

 The Royal Ontario Museum Today

 Internationally recognized, The Department of Natural History holds one of the country’s most extensive natural history collections.
 Having over 10 million specimens, the department displays and researches the vertebrate fossils of dinosaurs, mammals, birds, fishes, insects and arachnids, reptiles and amphibians, invertebrates, fungi, plants, minerals and gems, rocks and ores, and meteorites.